abcdefghijklk/Alien-vs-Zombie/PART1.md

 10. For defeated zombies, the game can skip their turns, but their attributes must remain displayed throughout the game.
 11. Using command arrow user can change arrow direction by inserting the exact location of the arrow and its new direction.
 12. Help command to list and describe the commands that the player can use in the game.
-13. Save Game.
+13. Save the current game to a file.
-14. Load Game.
+14. Load a saved game from a file.
-15. Quit Game.
+15. Quit Game while still in play.

 ## Additional Features

-Describe the additional features that has been implemented.
+-

 ## Contributions